Branford Marsalis: Classical and Broadway projects: 2008–2010

-Under the direction of conductor Gil Jardim, Branford Marsalis and members of the Philharmonia Brasileira toured the United States in the fall of 2008, performing works by Brazilian composer Heitor Villa-Lobos, arranged for solo saxophone and orchestra.
-This project commemorated the 50th Anniversary of the revered Brazilian composer s death.
+Under the direction of conductor Gil Jardim, Marsalis and members of the Philharmonia Brasileira toured the United States in the fall of 2008, performing works by Brazilian composer Heitor Villa-Lobos, arranged for solo saxophone and orchestra.
+This project commemorated the 50th Anniversary of the revered Brazilian composer's death.

 Marsalis and the members of his quartet joined the North Carolina Symphony for American Spectrum, released in February 2009 by Sweden's BIS Records.
 The album showcases Marsalis and the orchestra performing a range of American music by Michael Daugherty, John Williams, Ned Rorem and Christopher Rouse, while being conducted by Grant Llewellyn.

+In 2009 Tain left the Branford Marsalis Quartet and was replaced by Justin Faulkner.

 Marsalis wrote the music for the 2010 Broadway revival of the August Wilson play Fences.

 On July 14, 2010, Marsalis made his debut with the New York Philharmonic on Central Park's Great Lawn.
 Led by conductor Andrey Boreyko, Marsalis and the New York Philharmonic performed Glazunov's "Concerto for Alto Saxophone" and Schuloff's "Hot-Sonate for Alto Saxophone and Orchestra".
 Boreyko, Marsalis and the Philharmonic performed the same program again in Vail, CO later that month and four more times at Avery Fisher Hall in New York, NY, the following February.